Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interactions/02_014_scene_4_reflection.md

    - Resource limitations:
      - Ensure the task is completed within a 5-day timeframe.
    - Scope restrictions:
-     - Focus only on Isabella’s character interactions; do not include any new character profiles or unrelated narratives.
+     - Focus only on Isabellaâ€™s character interactions; do not include any new character profiles or unrelated narratives.
    - Dependency requirements:
      - Collaborate with the ManagementAgent to ensure alignment with overall project goals before finalizing the script.